 One of the common myths about PC gaming is that it is too expensive to get into.
-Yes, a solid gaming computer will cost you a bit more upfront than a console.
+Yes, a high-end gaming PC will cost you a bit more upfront than a console.
 However, you can do more with a PC than you can with a console.
 And, the reality is that a gaming PC doesn’t have to cost an arm and a leg.
-In this guide, we’re going to present you with a console-killing $500 gaming PC build and go over what it is capable of.
+In this guide, we’re going to present you with a solid-performing $500 gaming PC build and go over what it is capable of.

-The affordable gaming PC listed below is perfect for gamers who are working with a budget, but who want to be able to play their favorite games on medium settings on a 1080p monitor.
+The affordable gaming PC build listed below is perfect for gamers who are working with a tight budget, but who want to be able to play their favorite games on at least medium settings on a 1080p monitor.

 And, fortunately, building a PC really isn’t that difficult to do.